zeroc-ice/ice-demos/cpp98/README.md

 Before running a demo, make sure you've configured your environment to use Ice as described in the [release notes][3].

-Refer to the README file in each demo directory for usage instructions.
+Refer to the README.d file in each demo directory for usage instructions.

 [1]: https://doc.zeroc.com/display/Ice37/Ice+Manual
 [2]: https://github.com/zeroc-ice/ice-builder-xcode